electionscience/election_methods/election_data/README.md

 Consolidated State, Local and Federal election data across the USA

+## Election Data

+This is the home of the Center for Election Science's universal election dataset.

+Election data is stored in .csv format and compiled into a SQLite DB for hosting on Datasette.

+To update the Datasette instance on data.electionscience.org, run `datasette publish cloudrun ./elections.db --service=elections --install=datasette-vega` with the appropriate permissions.
+Contact @fsargent for more information.

 ## Goals

 - A unified dataset for all elections across the USA